 3. Acceptance & Cancellation of Orders for Retail/Internet Purchases Only

 3.1 Offer and Acceptance: Neither the Website nor the Psittacus Systems price lists constitute legally binding offers: Psittacus Systems is under no obligation to accept your order for an On-Line Course or any other Course.
 Acceptance of your order shall take place only when Psittacus Systems dispatches its acceptance of your order to you.

-3.2 Cancellation Right: You have the right in accordance with Regulation 10 to cancel any Distance Contract made between us, which includes contracts made exclusively by means of the Internet, e-mail, fax, telephone or other means of distance communication.
-In accordance with the Regulations, notice of cancellation must be received by us during the Cancellation Period, which is the period ending on the expiry of SEVEN WORKING DAYS beginning with the day after the day on which the contract was concluded.
-In the event that a contract is cancelled pursuant to the Regulations, you will be responsible for returning any Course Materials to us in accordance with our Returns Procedure set out in Clause 8 of these Terms.
+3.2 Cancellation Right: You have the right to cancel any Distance Contract made between us, which includes contracts made exclusively by means of the Internet, e-mail, fax, telephone or other means of distance communication.
+In accordance with Consumer Rights, notice of cancellation must be received by us during the Cancellation Period, which is the period ending on the expiry of FOURTEEN WORKING DAYS beginning with the day after the day on which the contract was concluded.
+In the event that a contract is cancelled pursuant to the Regulations, you will be responsible for returning any unused Course Materials to us in accordance with our Returns Procedure set out in these Terms.

-3.3 Limit on Cancellation Right: Except as otherwise agreed between you and Psittacus Systems, and in accordance with Regulation 13, you will not be able to cancel the contract in accordance with Regulation 10 once Delivery of the services has begun or Course materials have been unsealled or opened, this includes online training courses.
+3.3 Limit on Cancellation Right: Except as otherwise agreed between you and Psittacus Systems, you will not be able to cancel the contract once Delivery of the services has begun or Course materials have been unsealled or opened, this includes online training courses.

 4.1 All licenced resellers must have an active Direct Debit in place throughout the duration of the contract.
 Failure to have this in place will result in the account being disabled.